truera/trulens/src/feedback/README.md

 feedback_implementation2 = somefunction
 ```

-For provided feedback functions, `somepackage` is `trulens.external` and
+For provided feedback functions, `somepackage` is `trulens.feedback` and
 `someproviderclass` is `OpenAI` or one of the other `Provider` subclasses.
 Custom feedback functions likewise need to be importable functions or methods of
 a provider subclass that can be imported.
 Critically, functions or classes